decadentsavant/corey_portfolio/README.md

-# corey_portfolio
+# Portfolio App 💼

+### Flutter Web Showcase 🔥

-Flutter based applications to showcase portfolio applications.
+Created an application to showcase portfolio projects.

-Responsive based layout for use in Flutter web.
+The learning goal was to design for Flutter Web and practice responsive layouts

+---

+#### Learnings 🎯

+1. Created responsive breakpoints for various sized web-browsers
+2. Utilized flutter_staggered_grid_view package for dynamic sized list views
+3. Included assets for download (resume)